New Jersey Failure to Diagnose Breast Cancer Lawyers

 Cancer—it’s one of those words that stops most of us in our tracks.
 And when we combine breast with cancer, we have a phrase that women probably fear most.
-The numbers are certainly sobering: the chance of a woman having invasive breast cancer some time during her life is about 1 in 8; the chance of dying from breast cancer is about 1 in 36, according to the American Cancer Society.
-It’s difficult not to go to that “worst case scenario” place in our minds nor imagine months of suffering through medical treatments.
+The numbers are certainly sobering: the chance of a woman having invasive breast cancer some point during her life is about 1 in 8; the chance of dying from breast cancer is about 1 in 36, according to the American Cancer Society.
+It’s difficult not to go

 Early Detection & Diagnosis Makes the Difference